top of page

 Openness, calmness and quietude are meditative qualities of mind.
 They can be achieved by an act of our own consciousness, though sometimes you may need to sit for a while before this can happen.
 Use your conscious awareness or “presence” to calm your mind.
 Watch your thoughts and delineate your emotions.
 That is what meditation primarily involves.
 For, by becoming conscious of these normally unconscious mental functions, we strip them of their powers of attachment and distraction.
 Then once our mind is calm enough to consider the word of truth, we are free to weigh or cogitate upon its possibilities.
 This is called contemplative meditation.
 (To learn more about our unique approach to the practice of meditation refer to our blog post entitled Universal Meditation found in the "Nature of the Universe" category below.).

 Each of the truth discourses that you will encounter on this blog page is a subject for contemplative meditation.
 As such, once they are taken into your consciousness, they will spark new growth and development.
 First click on one of the categories displayed below.
-Then scroll back down to the bottom of the text and click on the particular discourse under that category that interests you.
+Then click on the particular discourse under that category that interests you.
 Read it slowly and meditatively and let it sink in.
 Then watch as your life is slowly but surely transformed--from the old Adamic orientation of separateness and self-determination to the orientation of connectedness, union, and oneness that is the new consciousness.